Vintharas/js13k-spaceshooter/README.md

   - creatures
 - a way to deliver story
 - game engine
   - extract all variables so they're configurable from a single point
   - this could be altered by a UI in realtime and allow me to tweak the game
+- different difficulty levels
+  - higher cost for actions

-- Art
+## Art

 - pixel art for everything
 - ship
   - particle systems for ship thrust
   - particle system for explosions/impacts
   - animate collisions
 - asteroids
-    - test creating a texture procedurally
+  - [*] test creating a texture procedurally
+    - looks interesting but it doesn't work out so well with the circular shapes.
+I should try to create shapes that are less circular.
+Perhaps using paths of closing angles, with an arbitrary number of sides.
+  - [*] wrote algorithm to generate polygonal shapes
+  - continue improving algorithm so it matches the collision detection
+    - I can write an equation so find the right location in a circle given an angle.
+And get the right length.
+(Although this will result in less egdy shapes)
   - rotate as well as translate
 - planets
   - test generating a texture procedurally as well
   - idem
 - enemy ships, etc
 - Music
   - ?
 - Find a name for the game :D